uptane/uptane-standard/uptane-standard.md

 1. Send latest time to secondaries ({{send_time_primary}})
 1. Send metadata to secondaries ({{send_metadata_primary}})
 1. Send images to secondaries ({{send_images_primary}})

+In the rest of this section, a primary MUST use the repository mapping metadata_verification {{repo_mapping_meta}} in order to find one or more Director repositories.

 #### Construct and send vehicle version manifest {#construct_manifest_primary}